-Twice a year, at the spring and fall equinox, the sun is positioned directly over the equator, giving everywhere on the planet 12 hours day and 12 hours night.
+Twice a year, at the spring and fall equinox, the sun is positioned directly over the equator, giving everywhere on the planet twelve hours day and twelve hours night.
 The spring or vernal equinox, which heralds the start of spring, usually falls on 20 March or 21 March, and is celebrated in many parts of the world as a time of fertility and rebirth.

-Mexico is no exception, and here are the Seven Most Magical places in Mexico to celebrate the spring equinox:
+Mexico is no exception, and here are the nine most magical places in Mexico to celebrate the spring equinox:

 The Mayan archaeological site of Chichen Itza, between Mérida and Cancún, is a very popular place to witness the spring equinox.
 The Kulkulkan temple is a masterpiece, built according to precise astronomical specifications.
 At the equinoxes, the sun=s rays in the late afternoon dance like a slithering snake down the steps of the pyramid.
 Spectators may not realize that this pyramid has amazing acoustical properties as well:

 The astronomical observatory known as El Caracol (“The Snail”) at Chichen Itza has features aligned so precisely that they helped the Maya determine the precise dates of the two annual equinoxes.